-Site 25 - Goldman Sachs purchased site 25 (assuming the lease and mortgage from Forrest City Ratner), formerly an Embassy Suites Hotel which also housed numerous restaurants and a movie theatre.
-The hotel is being rebranded as a Conrad Hilton and several new restaurants to be operated by Danny Meyer will be opened on the site.
-The lease further requires the operation of the movie theatre.
-BPCA continues to work with Goldman Sachs on design issues associated with the repurposing of this Hotel including exterior modifications, public art requirements and construction permits.
+Site 25 - Goldman Sachs purchased site 25 formerly an Embassy Suites Hotel which also housed numerous restaurants and a movie theatre.
+The hotel is being rebranded as a Conrad Hilton and several new restaurants operated by Danny Meyer have opened on the site.